Skip to main content

 1. Book online before your trip

-2. Driver meets you in arrivals (holding sign)
+2. Driver meets you in arrivals holding a sign with your name

-3. Direct transport to your hotel
+3. They take you directly to your hotel door

-4. Pay in advance or upon arrival
+4. Pay in advance online or upon arrival (depends on the company)

 Pros